As a follow up to my earlier view on The Apartment, I must admit this movie is one of my all-time favorites—Irma La Douce (Irma the sweetest).

-He is in love with Irma and hence cannot digest the fact of she being with other men, he comes up with a master plan of disguising himself as an old English guy (Lord X).
+He is in love with Irma and cannot digest the fact of being with other men; he comes up with a master plan of disguising himself as an old English guy (Lord X).
 Lord X offers Irma good money so that she can entertain only him.

-To earn the money, Pastor works for a meat processing industry during the night and early hours, hence most of the time he ends up in bed tired.
-With time, this upsets Irma and hence she finds solace by talking out her problems with Lord X.
+To earn money, Pastor works for a meat processing industry during the night and early hours; hence most of the time, he ends up in bed tired.
+With time, this upsets Irma, and consequently, she finds solace by talking out her problems with Lord X.

-Jealous ensures Irma’s ex-boy friend to kill Lord X. Pastor again becomes a victim.
+Jealous ensures Irma’s ex-boyfriend kill Lord X. Pastor again becomes a victim.

 One of the fascinating things about Lord X is his strut and his comic timing.
 His ‘cheeribye’ is very catchy.

-In a way, I wouldn’t like to describe much about this movie, as I would recommend everyone movie lover to watch and enjoy.
+In a way, I wouldn’t like to describe much about this movie, as I would recommend everyone movie lovers to watch and enjoy.

-Just to add, Marilyn Monroe was touted to play the role of Irma, instead Shirley Maclaine was chosen, as Monroe was dead by the time the production of this film started.
+Marilyn Monroe was touted to play the role of Irma; instead, Shirley Maclaine was chosen, as Monroe was dead by the time the production of this film started.
 Bollywood made a movie based on Irma La Douce, Manoranjan, starring Sanjeev Kumar, with Zeenat Aman and Shammi Kapoor playing the other lead roles.

 “Who wants to be a stray dog?
 You got to belong to someone, even if he kicks you once in a while.”